CarGurus Header

 The CarGurus verdict

 Viewed in isolation, the GV60 is a good car, and a worthy contender in the electric SUV market.
 You get an upmarket interior, a decent amount of space, and satisfying (if not outstanding) driving dynamics.
-Indeed, the only real niggle is that the standard kit list of early cars missed off some bits of equipment you really would expect to see on a premium EV like this one.
-However, kit levels rose during the 2025 facelift to assuage this flaw, and if you're buying used, make sure to hunt out an example specced by an original owner who did the decent thing with the extensive options list.
+The main drawback is that early cars missed out on some equipment you’d reasonably expect from a premium EV at this price point.
+Thankfully, the 2025 facelift addressed this with improved standard kit, so used buyers should look for well-specified examples.

 Search for a Genesis GV60 for sale